gemforce-team/BezelModLoader/README.md

 * Mods use a single logger provided by Bezel, so all mods' messages are written to the same log file.

 * Mods are loaded from the `Mods` folder in the game's folder.
-The only released mod under this system right now is [Gemsmith](https://github.com/gemforce-team/gemsmith)

-* There are just a couple events provided by Bezel (the ones I use, currently) that mods can subscribe to to have some triggers.
-I believe you can also subscribe to game objects' events directly, but I haven't tested that yet.
+* There are a couple events provided by Bezel that mods can subscribe to.
+You can also subscribe to game objects' events directly.

 # Installation